Skip to main content

 • music

-• “On top of all that, the soundtrack is genuinely exceptional, well crafted and perfectly matched to the energy of the game.”
+• “The soundtrack is genuinely exceptional, well-crafted, and perfectly matched to the energy of the game.”

-• “You control up to four characters; shapeshifting between them mid-combo, mid-air, even mid-dodge; chaining style ranks, managing cooldowns, and hearing the music get progressively harder the higher your ranking climbs.”
+• “You control up to three (four later?) characters; shapeshifting between them mid-combo, mid-air, even mid-dodge; chaining style ranks, managing cooldowns, and hearing the music get progressively harder the higher your ranking climbs.”

 • “Expand the soundtrack so each zone doesn't only have one track (outside of bosses).”